kanaverse/kana-paper/paper.md

 HDF5 files, using either the 10X HDF5 feature barcode matrix format or as H5AD files; SummarizedExperiment or SingleCellExperiment objects [@amezquita2020orchestrating] saved to RDS files;
 or datasets from public repositories like Bioconductor's ExperimentHub [@morgan2019experimenthub].
-The entire analysis can then be executed with a single click, though users can easily customize key parameters if desired (Figure \autoref{screenshot:analysis}).
+The entire analysis can then be executed with a single click, though users can easily customize key parameters if desired (\autoref{screenshot:analysis}).

 ![Screenshot showing the analysis configuration panel in the kana application.
 Clicking "Analyze" will perform the entire analysis.\label{screenshot:analysis}](screenshots/analysis.png)

-Once each step of the analysis is complete, kana visualizes its results in a multi-panel layout (Figure \autoref{screenshot:results}).
+Once each step of the analysis is complete, kana visualizes its results in a multi-panel layout (\autoref{screenshot:results}).
 One panel contains a scatter plot for the low-dimensional embeddings, where each cell is a point that is colored by cluster identity or gene expression.
 Another panel contains a table of marker statistics for a selected cluster, where potential marker genes are ranked and filtered according to the magnitude of upregulation over other clusters.
 We also provide a gallery to visualize miscellaneous details such as the distribution of QC metrics.